research team mentors

 Assistant Professor, Washington University in St. Louis

 Professor Mangan is the head of the team.
-He will be available for team meetings and individual meetings.
+He will be available for team and individual meetings.

 Rachel Becknell, BS (Biology)